-Previous subsurface studies performed by AGS, KEI, and GR indicate the site is underlain by alluvium to a maximum explored depth of 96.5 feet bgs.
+Previous subsurface studies performed by AGS, KEI, and GR indicate the site is underlain by alluvium to a maximum explored depth of 135.5 feet bgs.
 The unsaturated (vadose) zone is comprised predominantly of fill material overlying discontinuous strata of silt, clay, gravels, and sands.
 The saturated zone is comprised of interbedded silts, sands, clay and gravels.

-Groundwater has been historically reported at approximately 67.15 to 87.26 feet below top of casing (TOC) in wells MW-1, MW-2B, MW-3, MW-4, and MW-6.
-Groundwater in wells MW-5, MW-7, and MW-8 has historically been reported at 49.63 to 69.47 feet below TOC, displaying a perched water table relative to wells MW-1, MW-2B, MW-3, MW-4, and MW-6.
-Evaluation of subsurface data is inconclusive as to why groundwater in wells MW-5, MW-7, and MW-8 is perched relative to the on-site wells.
-Additional data are required to assess whether the perched conditions are due to localized tithological or structural constraints.
-The encountered water-bearing zone(s) appears to be unconfined (GR, 1999).
-A review of Alameda County Flood Control and Water Conversation District-Zone 7 (1993) groundwater data determined that the regional groundwater flow direction in the vicinity of the site was toward the northwest.
-A product sheen to 0.90 feet of floating product has been observed in well MW-5 since December 1996.
+Groundwater has been historically reported at approximately 67.15 to 87.49 feet below top of casing (TOC) in wells MW-1, MW-2B, MW-3, MW-4, and MW-6.
+Groundwater in well MW-5 has been historically reported at 49.63 to 70.40 feet below TOC.
+Groundwater in well MW-5 and nearby wells MW-7, MW-8, and MW-9 have historically appeared "perched" and unconfined.
+Water table elevations in well MW-5 are generally 15 feet higher, compared to nearby well water table elevations (wells MW-6 and MW-2B).
+The difference in the groundwater elevations may be a result of lithological or structural constraints (or possibly some offset or displacement in the soils beneath the site in the area between MW-2B and MW-5).
+The encountered water-bearing zone(s) appears to be unconfined.
+A review of Alameda County Flood Control and Water Conversation District-Zone 7 (1993) groundwater data indicated that the regional groundwater flow direction in the vicinity of the site was toward the northwest.
 The nearest surface water is Arroyo Valle, located approximately 700 feet northwest of the site.